 Apparently there was misunderstanding about what the spiritual understandings of immersion in water are.

 Some were doing sinful things and justifying them saying their lifestyle demonstrated the greatness of the grace of God.

 He was astounded at such thinking and said: "Certainly not!
 How shall we who died to sin live any longer in it?"

 "... do you not know that as many of us as were immersed into Christ Jesus were immersed into His death?"
 Romans 6'1-3.

-Paul wanted Believers to understand that they were immersed into Christ and His death by the Spirit.
-So he reminded them:
+Paul wanted it to be understood by all Believers that they were immersed into Christ and into His death by the Spirit and the powerful outcomes.

 that just as Christ was raised from the dead